-Dear Acting Commissioner Woodcock:
+Dear Commissioner Califf:

-The National Council on Skin Cancer Prevention (NCSCP) )-representing more than 40 organizations, agencies and associations devoted to educating the public about skin cancer and the risks of ultraviolet light exposure--respectfully requests that the Food and Drug Administration, working with the Department of Health and Human Services, finalize the proposed rules entitled General and Plastic Surgery Devices: Restricted Sale, Distribution, and Use of Sunlamp Products (Docket No. FDA-2015-N-1765); and the Sunlamp Products; Proposed Amendment to Performance Standard (Docket No. FDA-1998-N-0880) published by the FDA in the Federal Register on December 22, 2015 (80 Fed.
-Reg.
-79493 and 80 Fed.
-Reg.
-79505 et seq.)
-Sunlamp regulation is a high priority for the NCSCP.
+The National Council on Skin Cancer Prevention (NCSCP) applauds the Food and Drug Administration's response to Congresswoman Carolyn Maloney's letter of August 6, 2021 in which the Congresswoman and her colleagues requested that FDA finalize the proposed rules entitled General and Plastic Surgery Devices: Restricted Sale, Distribution, and Use of Sunlamp Products (Docket No. FDA-2015-N-1765); and the Sunlamp Products; Proposed Amendment to Performance Standard (Docket No. FDA-1998-N-0880).
+The FDA expressly stated that "the proposed rulemaking continues to be a priority for both the Agency and the administration, and it is currently listed as part of the administration's Unified Agenda with a target date for a final rule in May 2022."